-Diluted earnings per share for common stock reflects the potential dilution that could result if securities or other contracts to issue common stock were exercised or converted into common stock.
+Basic net (loss) per common share excludes dilution for potential common stock issuances and is computed by dividing net (loss) by the weighted-average number of common shares outstanding for the period.
+Diluted net (loss) per common share reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock.
 Diluted earnings per share assumes the exercise of stock options and warrants using the treasury stock method.

-The following table sets forth the computation of basic and diluted earnings per share:
+The following table provides a reconciliation of the numerators and denominators used in computing basic and diluted net (loss) per common share: